klees/ILIAS/docs/documentation/input-processing.md

 ### Requirements of SOAP

-In ILIAS SOAP is used for internal administration as well as to provide an interface to ILIAS for external systems.
+In ILIAS, SOAP is used for internal administration as well as to provide an interface to ILIAS for external systems.
 When used for internal administration, the according endpoint can be closed for the outside world and the SOAP-functions are used to provide concurrent processes.
-When used by other systems, the SOAP- endpoints need to be opened to the outside world and the provieded functions create a huge and potentially powerful attack surface.
+When used by other systems, the SOAP- endpoints need to be opened to the outside world and the provided functions create a huge and potentially powerful attack surface.

 Similar to XML-import, there are different vectors to discuss when looking into attack vectors via SOAP:

-* There is a [cheat sheet from OWASP](https://www.owasp.org/index.php/Web_Service_Security_Cheat_Sheet) that  contains rules that attempt to secure webservices.
+* There is a [cheat sheet from OWASP](https://www.owasp.org/index.php/Web_Service_Security_Cheat_Sheet) that contains rules attempting to secure webservices.
 * Since SOAP uses XML for its messages, the attack vectors that may apply to XML may also apply to SOAP.
-* The data provided users via SOAP needs to be subject to various constraints derived from required structures and policies, as any other input needs to be.
+* The data provided by users via SOAP needs to be subject to various constraints derived from required structures and policies, as any other input needs to be.

 The general rules to secure webservices given on the [OWASP cheat sheet](https://www.owasp.org/index.php/Web_Service_Security_Cheat_Sheet)